 Increasingly, Lexmark is about what ends up on a printed page than it is about the printing.
 Still a leading maker of printers and related supplies, the company has been adding software for capturing and managing data and images to its business.
 Its printer business, Imaging Solutions and Services (ISS), offers laser and dot matrix printers, multifunction devices, and related products.
 Through its Enterprise Software segment, the company offers content, document output, and business process management services.
-Lexmark expects to double the size of its software business with its $1 billion acquisition of Kofax.
+In November 2016 Apex Technology and investor partners closed on their acquisition of Lexmark.

 Change in Company Type

 Lexmark had hired Goldman Sachs to explore alternatives to its ongoing business strategy.
 A group of investors led by China-based Apex Technology and PAG Investment Capital bid about $3.6 billion for Lexmark, which was accepted.
 With the closing, Lexmark's Enterprise Software group is to be spun off and rebranded as Kofax, which Lexmark acquired in 2015.

 ISS offers a broad portfolio of monochrome and color laser printers and laser multi-function products as well as a wide range of supplies and services covering its printing products and technology solutions.
 Enterprise Software offers a complete suite of Enterprise Content Management (ECM), Document Object Model (DOM), intelligent data capture and search software as well as associated industry specific solutions.